zzj-bj/SCHISM_Z/docs/ini.md

 - `batch_size`, `val_split`, and `epochs` are required.
 - `metrics`: `Jaccard` (preset by default), `F1`, `Accuracy`, `Precision` and `Recall`.
 To include a confusion matrix plot at the end of training, add `ConfusionMatrix` to the list of metrics.
 - `weights`: If set to `True`, class weights will be computed for each present class.
 By default, this is `False`.
-For binary classification, class weighting is not supported and will be automatically disabled, even if explicitly set to `True`.
+Class weighting is not supported for binary classification and will be automatically disabled, even if explicitly set to `True`.

 ## [Data]